hc-12/chains/README.md

 # sublime-in-chains
-A sublime calendar plugin to complete and mark your special task everyday inspired by Jerry Seinfield's "Don't break the chain".
+A sublime calendar plugin to complete and mark your special goal everyday.
+Inspired by Jerry Seinfield's "Don't break the chain".

 ![](sublimeinchains.png)

+## Features

+* You can have as many calendars as you like saved in individual `.chains` file extension
+* You can highlight multiple dates and toggle them
+* Current date is automatically highlighted in red, becomes green when toggled done
+* Quick key binding to mark `today` done

+And remember __"Don't Break The Chain!"__

 ## Installation